 - Any other personal information you find relevant

 As you can see, opening up about addiction in adventure therapy provides a unique way to move through the rigors of rehabilitation.
 It will bring you close to an incredible group of supportive friends and give you a platform for your continuing recovery.
-So don’t be afraid to take the plunge into the world of adventure therapy by reaching out to us at TreehouseRehab.org.
+So don’t be afraid to take the plunge into adventure therapy by reaching out to us at Vertava Health Texas.

-Contact us today and our experts can help set you up with an adventure therapy treatment that can assist you in regaining the life of sobriety you so desperately deserve.
-They’ve been in the same situation and they know how difficult it can be to open up and reach out for help.
-However, they’re here to walk you through the hardest part of recovery and to get you back on track.
+Contact us today online or at 844.311.8395, and our experts can help set you up with an adventure therapy treatment that can assist you in regaining the life of sobriety you so desperately deserve.
+They’ve been in the same situation, and they know how difficult it can be to open up and reach out for help.
+However, they’re here to walk you through the most challenging part of recovery and get you back on track.